hellosumitg/faucetDapp/README.md

 # faucetDapp
-Just connect your wallet and get SKG tokens
+Just connect your wallet on Sepolia Testnet and get SKG tokens